Zenchiyu/POLAR-background-prediction/logbook/README.md

 - `fe_rate` contains $25$ values representing photon rates from different modules but `rate` contains $12$ values representing photon rates for different "energies" (but I don't know what they are as I'm not the expert).
 - We used linear regression for two datasets, the same as previous week as well as a new one `fm_rate`.
 Therefore we also loaded `fm_rate`, preprocessed it etc.
-- The datasets we use are not necessarily the final one.
+- The datasets we use are not necessarily the final ones.
-- For the data inputted to the neural network, we tried with different features (e.g all measurements except targets and `unix_time`).
+- For the data `fm_rate` inputted to the neural network, we tried with different features (e.g all measurements except targets and `unix_time`).

 ### Summary:
 - Visualized the Pearson correlation coefficient between the measurements (magnetic field, latitude, longitude, cosmic rates etc.) as well as